Conservatives revolt against GOP leaders on House floor

 Tuesday’s events could have far-ranging implications for GOP leaders in the weeks and months ahead, when they’re hoping to pass a number of their priorities through the House, including energy policy and tax reform.
 While Democrats had crossed the aisle to help McCarthy pass the rule governing the debt ceiling package, that vote was an anomaly, fueled by Biden’s endorsement of the package and the underlying urgency of preventing a default.

-Democrats are certain to oppose rules in the future, particularly on partisan GOP bills, empowering just a handful of conservatives to block the entirety of the Republican agenda into the indefinite future.
+Democrats are certain to unanimously oppose rules in the future — particularly on partisan GOP bills — empowering just a handful of conservatives to block the entirety of the Republican agenda into the indefinite future.
 Some suggested they’re ready to do just that.

 “What we plan to do is to be ready at all points in time, acting in good faith, to reforge the unity that was destroyed last week.
 And so what happens depends on what — leadership is inclined to reciprocate and proceed,” Bishop told reporters.